 - Some Youtube Rail Enthusiasts have informally campaigned for Mike Rowe to visit a heritage railway and clean out a steam engine.
 In other words, to show part of the reason why steam died out.

 - Many countries have steam specials, which are special trains pulled by a steam engines on main lines as a special event.

 - The idea of reintroducing steam locomotives, built to modern standards using modern technology, is occasionally talked about as a solution to steadily increasing oil prices.
-However, most people proposing these reintroductions forget or neglect to take into account that no matter how efficient the engine itself is, steam-powered engines require twice the amount of infrastructure—they have to be supplied with water and fuel.
+However, most people proposing these reintroductions forget or neglect to take into account that no matter how efficient the engine itself is, steam-powered engines require twice the amount of infrastructure - they have to be supplied with water and fuel.
 The supposed cost-effectiveness is negated, especially in arid regions where water is in very short supply.
 Electrification is generally agreed upon to be the better solution.

 - On the other hand, steam still has its uses at sea, where water is in abundance.
 Those big supertankers shifting vast volumes of liquefied natural gas?
-They use steam engines fuelled by burning some of their cargo to get around.
+They use steam engines fueled by burning some of their cargo to get around.

 - Interestingly, many modern trains, especially passenger trains, are propelled, indirectly, by steam power.
-Electric trains, after all, are propelled by electricity, almost all of which is generated by boiling water to propel steam turbines.
-So many of the most modern locomotives are powered by steam, it's just that the steam engine is located inside a power plant miles away.
+Electric trains, after all, are propelled by electricity, almost all of which is generated by boiling water to drive steam turbines.
+So many of the most modern locomotives are powered by steam, it's just that the steam engine is located inside a power plant many miles away.